sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 (example LDAP config can be found in test /src/test/resources/test_example.ldif)

-### USE CASE 5: External roles provider for group-based authorization
+### USE CASE 5: External groups provider for group-based authorization

 ```yml
 readonlyrest: